 - 1. Properties of electromagnetic radiation.
 Parts of optical instruments. - 2.
 UV/Vis molecular spectroscopy: Transmittance and absorbance measurements.
 Beer'sLaw.
 Instrumentation. - 3.
 Applications of UV/Vis molecular spectroscopy: Requirements for absorption at the UV/Vis range.
 Applications in qualitative and quantitative analysis.
 Photometric titrations. - 4.
 Molecular luminescence spectroscopy: Theory of fluorescence and phosphorescence.
 Instrumentation.
 Applications and luminescence methods.
 Chemiluminescence. - 5.
 Infrared absorption spectroscopy: Theory, instrumentation and applications. - 6.
 Atomic absorption and atomic fluorescence spectroscopy: Atomization techniques, instrumentation for atomic absorption, interferences, analytical techniques in atomic absorption spectroscopy, atomic fluorescence spectroscopy. - 7.
 Atomic emissions pectroscopy: Atomic emission spectroscopy based on plasma sources. - 8.
-Atomic mass spectrometry: mass spectrometry (general), inductively coupled plasma/mass spectrometry. - 9.
-Molecular mass spectrometry: mass spectra, various ion sources (electron impact, chemical ionization, field desorption, etc), Instrumentation for Mass Spectrometry.
+Atomic mass spectrometry: mass spectrometry (general), inductively coupled plasma/mass spectrometry.

+- 9. Molecular mass spectrometry: mass spectra, various ion sources (electron impact, chemical ionization, field desorption, etc), Instrumentation for Mass Spectrometry.
 Mass analyzers (magnetic sectors, quadruple, time of flight, etc).
 MALDI and Electrospray Ionization.
 Applications of MS to the identification and quantification of a plethora of analytes.
 Tandem MS. Coupling of chromatography with mass spectrometry.
 Inductively coupled plasma-mass spectrometry (ICP-MS). - 10.
 Automated methods of analysis.
 Principles, Instrumentation and Applications.

-Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), at which of the following does the course aim?

-Search for, analysis and synthesis of data and information, with the

-Showing social, professional and ethical responsibility and sensitivity to gender issues

-Working in an international environment Production of free, creative and inductive thinking

-Working in an interdisciplinary environment C
+General Competences Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), at which of the following does the course aim?
+Search for, analysis and synthesis of data and information, with the Project planning and management use of the necessary technology Respect for difference and multiculturalism Adapting to new situations Respect for the natural environment Decision-making Showing social, professional and ethical responsibility and sensitivity to gender Working independently issues Team work Criticism and self-criticism Working in an international environment Production of free, creative and inductive thinking Working in an interdisciplinary environment Others Production of new research ideas